NEW RUSSIA TWP., Ohio — For months, we’ve been telling you about a growing debate in New Russia Township regarding a proposed development.

 “As you enter the township, the sign says ‘zoned for your protection.’
 This is really simple.
 We’re just asking for our protection,” he said.

-A developer has submitted an application to the New Russia Twp.
-Zoning Board to change the classification on seven parcels of land from residential and agricultural to industrial park zoning.
-That request was set to receive its first public hearing Thursday night and many planned to attend to show their opposition.
+A developer has submitted an application to the New Russia Township Zoning Board to change the classification on seven parcels of land from residential and agricultural to industrial park zoning.
+That request received its first public hearing Thursday night, where many expressed their opposition.

 Arcaba said it was a matter of preserving his family’s legacy.